 There’s a lot to unpack when it comes to penis size.
-Most people don’t think about it, but there’s a cultural obsession with penis size and its meaning.
+There’s a cultural obsession with penis size and its perceived meaning.
 There’s so much going on here, from toxic masculinity and body shaming which are accepted as normal.
-Penis size is one of those topics that makes everyone uncomfortable — like period sex or fat shaming — and we have to start having conversations about it.
+Penis size is one of those topics that makes everyone uncomfortable and we have to start having conversations about it.
 Our attitudes about penis size impact others, and we need to be more aware of that.
-But this isn't just about phallus size, It's also about accepting that everyone has different shapes and sizes when it comes to bodies!
+But this isn't just about penis size, It's also about accepting that everyone has different shapes and sizes when it comes to bodies!

 The subject is stigmatised in our society, and therefore people feel shame and are alone with their genital self-image, with no comfort or education on the subject.
 The stigma is so deeply ingrained that many people don't even realise they're affected by it.
 They may not even know they have a problem with self-image until they come across an article like this and acknowledge their feelings of anxiety being normal.

 There is a lot of pressure to conform, however, and this can make people feel anxious about not being able to live up to those expectations.
 The growing awareness of these issues has led to more acceptance among some groups, but there are still many misconceptions about what normal exactly looks like and what size is acceptable.
 It's important to remember that there is no "normal" when it comes to genitals - everyone's genitals look different.

 There is not only one type of normal penis

 When we talk about “normal” penises, people often think of them as being neither too big nor too small but somewhere in the middle.
 This is a flawed idea for many reasons.
 For one thing, normality is not a fixed value.
 What is normal for one person may or may not be so for another, and whether something is considered normal depends on cultural factors: what’s often considered normal in Finland may not be so elsewhere.